 Minimizes Serious Falls

 This is the percent of residents that suffered from a major fall.
-Falls leading to severe injury are considered to be an indicator of the quality of nursing care at a nursing home.
-Major falls are routinely caused by poor nursing care.
+Falls resulting in severe injury are considered to be an indicator of nursing care .
+Falls resulting in injury are often caused by lower quality nursing care.